MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 ## Minimum required versions

 Transport Layer Security (TLS) protocol version 1.0/1.1 will be [deprecated](/azure/active-directory/fundamentals/whats-new#november-2020) in Azure Active Directory by June 30, 2021.
 Going forward, TLS 1.2 and higher is required.
 TLS 1.2 is not supported in earlier versions of the Analysis Services client libraries.
-Newer client library versions include support for TLS 1.2 and higher as well as other important security enhancements.
+Newer client library versions include support for TLS 1.2 and higher in addition to other important security enhancements.

-To minimize risk and potential security vulnerabilities, beginning June 30th, 2021, enhanced security in Azure Analysis Services and Power BI require the following or higher versions:
+To minimize risk and potential security vulnerabilities, beginning June 30, 2021, enhanced security in Azure Analysis Services and Power BI require the following or higher versions:

 |Client lib  |File version  | Version  |
 |---------|---------|---------|